Bishopstoke: Stoke Park Woods

 Bordering the village to the North and comprising about 207 ha (512 acres), the Stoke Park area contains 61 per cent woodland and 39 per cent arable.
 Its many plant species include rare quaking grass.
 Originally these woods were owned by the Bishop of Winchester.
 King John of England hunted them in 1205.
 In 1540 they were licensed by King Henry VIII as a fenced deer hunt.

 The woods were bought by the Forestry Commission in 1948 and are now community woodland managed by Forestry England to produce wood for paper pulp and timber.
 Local groups have been set up to fight council plans for a new housing development, that they argue, would destroy the inter-woodland countryside and significantly damage the ancient woodland around Stoke Park, including Upper Barn, Crowdhill copses, Bishopstoke and Fair Oak Local Green Space.

-Popular sites include the locally popular Eastleigh Falls, a semi-natural rapidly flowing chalk stream that supports a variety of locally rare plant and animal species.
-The site has been recognised as important habitat for Northern crested newt (Triturus cristatus).
-There are ongoing efforts by local activists to classify the area as an SSSI ensuring its protection from the proposed development projects.
+Popular sites include the Eastleigh Falls, a semi-natural rapidly flowing chalk stream that supports a variety of locally rare plant and animal species.
+The site has been recognised as important habitat for the northern crested newt (Triturus cristatus).
+There are ongoing efforts by local activists to classify the area as a Site of Special Scientific Interest to ensure its protection from the proposed development projects.